open-feature/js-sdk/CONTRIBUTING.md

 ### Modules

 This repository uses [NPM workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) to establish a simple monorepo.
 Within the root project, there is one common project (`packages/shared`) which features common interfaces and code, consumed by the published modules (`packages/server` and `packages/client`).
-The shared module is bundled transparently into the published modules - it is not published itself.
-Changes in `packages/shared` will result in releases of the dependant modules via Release Please.
+The shared module is built and published separately, and is a peer dependency of the SDK packages.
+Consumers need not install it separately, since `npm` and `yarn` automatically install required peers.
+In order to prevent regressions cause by incompatibilities due to version mismatches, the SDKs are locked to a particular version of the `@openfeature/core` module, and the CI enforces that it's released before any dependant SDKs (see [the related workflow](./.github/workflows/audit-pending-releases.yml)).

 ### Testing